farrcraft/notekeeper-electron-backend/docs/DATABASE_SCHEMA.md

 # Overview

-There are two separate databases - a master system database and an account specific database.
-Both databases are stored in the user data directory of the application.
-BoltDB is used as the database engine.
+* Databases are stored in the user data directory of the frontend application.

-Databases:
+* BoltDB is used as the database engine.

-* master
+* There is a single master database with a common filename.
+* All other databases are named using the UUID of the container they store data for.

+## Database Types

+* Master
-* account
+* Account (1 per account UUID)
-* user (1 per user uuid)
+* User (1 per user UUID)
-* shelf (1 per shelf uuid)
+* Shelf (1 per shelf UUID)
-* collection (1 per collection uuid)
+* Collection (1 per collection UUID)

+## Database Hierarchy

-* Each database contains indexes for the database directly below it
+Each database contains index buckets for any databases directly below it.

-* master db contains index of accounts
+* Master DB contains index of accounts
-* account dbs contain index of users, & account-level shelves
+* account DBs contain index of users, & account-level shelves
 * user dbs contain index of user-level shelves
 * shelf dbs contain index of collections & notebook content
 * collection dbs contain notebook content